 - Creating a culture of high expectations of academic success for all students, especially those from underserved groups

 In July 2015, the state legislature appropriated $2 million to support educational leadership throughout the state.
-To that end, the Oregon Department of Education will be entering into collaborative partnerships to promote building and developing leadership capacity to continue strengthening Oregon’s educational system.
-In early December, Chalkboard was successful in becoming the technical assistant provider to the Oregon Department of Education through a competitive bidding process will help to lead recruitment and program efforts for both prongs of the initiative.
+Five months later, Chalkboard was successful in becoming the technical assistant provider to the Oregon Department of Education through a competitive bidding process and continues to help lead recruitment and program efforts for both prongs of the initiative.